repsorp39/country-api-with-redux/README.md

 # Country Card With Redux Toolkit

-I made this one to accustomed with state management in react with redux toolkit
+I made this one to accustom with state management in react with redux toolkit